heidi-holappa/remarkable-virtual-filesystem/README.md

 ## How to use

-Read the documentation before starting.
+Read the documentation on [supported commands](https://github.com/heidi-holappa/remarkable-virtual-filesystem/wiki/Commands) before starting.

 Clone the repository (preferably from the `main` branch) or download a release.